eddyerburgh/simple-redux/README.md

 ## Why

 Simple Redux is intended to teach you the core concepts of Redux.
-Partly for fun, but mainly to help you avoid unnecessary re-renders in your Redux applications.

 ## Who's this for?

 This is for developers with experience using Redux with React.

 You won't learn how to use actions, reducers, or the `connect` function.
-Instead you'll learn how they work under the hood.
+Instead, you'll learn how they work under the hood.

 ## What's included?